 See Figure 5.
 The electric starter switch is located on the right handlebar control group.
-See OPERATION > STARTING THE ENGINE (Page 129) for detailed operation procedures.
+See OPERATION, Starting the Engine for detailed operation procedures.

-- Put the engine off/run switch in the RUN position and the transmission in neutral.
+- 1. Put the engine off/run switch in the RUN position and the transmission in neutral.
 Neutral (green) indicator lamp should be illuminated. - See Figure 3.
-Turn ignition/headlamp key switch to IGNITION and push the START switch to operate starter motor.
+Turn ignition/headlamp key switch to IGNI-TION and push the START switch to operate starter motor.